jamendo/jamendo-ratings-sdk/README.txt

 Used by test_algo.py to write the new csv.
 By the way, you can use it manually to create a new csv, copying an old one, but adding a new column.

-** rating_algo **
+** rating_algo directory**
 test_algo.py takes from this directory the file, with its relative function, to execute.
-This files and function in, must respect the template explained in the file _TEMPLATE_.py.
+These files and functions, must respect the template explained in the file _TEMPLATE_.py.
 By the way you may obviously modify this template changing the way test_algo.py works.